joeyishar/MyDearFreya/README.md

 # MyDearFreya
+# THIS IS A TESTING BUILD.
+WILL CONFIRM IF I GET IT WORKING.
+ATTEMPTING FOR LOKI.
 Script to install Elementary OS 0.3 (Freya) onto your Chromebook

 Courtesy of Reddit user Skitals, more discussion here: http://www.reddit.com/r/Crouton/comments/32akho/any_guides_to_getting_the_new_elementary_freya/